Shopify/polaris/polaris.shopify.com/content/components/layout-and-structure/alpha-card.md

   - fileName: alpha-card-with-varying-padding.tsx
     title: With varying padding
     description: >-
-      Use the `padding` property to adjust the spacing within a card.
-You can also specify spacing values at different breakpoints.
+      Use the `padding` property to adjust the spacing of content within a card.
+The `padding` prop supports responsive spacing with the [Breakpoints tokens](https://polaris.shopify.com/tokens/breakpoints).
   - fileName: alpha-card-with-rounded-corners.tsx
     title: Rounded corners
     description: >-
-      Cards have an 8px border radius by default.
-Rounding may also be applied responsively with the roundedAbove prop.
-This enables cards to be softened on larger screens, but squared off when they are full bleed on smaller devices.
+      Cards can have a border radius applied responsively with the `roundedAbove` prop.
 ---

 ## Best practices